New p-adic hypergeometric functions and syntomic regulators: Introduction

 if $c\in 1+2pW$.
 If $p=2$ and $c\in 1+2W$, then the congruence holds modulo $p^{n-1}$. \end{thm} Thanks to this, $\cF^{(\sigma)}_{\ul a}(t)$ is a convergent function,

 and then the special value at $t=\alpha$ is defined for $\alpha\in\C_p$ such that $|h(\alpha)|_p=1$.

 The second main result is to give a geometric aspect of our $\cF^{(\sigma)}_{\ul a}(t)$, which concerns with the {\it syntomic regulator map}.
 Let $X$ be a smooth variety over $W$.
-We denote by $H^\bullet_{\syn}(X,\Q_p(j))$ the rigid syntomic cohomology groups by Besser \cite{Be1} (see also \cite[1B]{NN}), which agree with the syntomic cohomology groups by Fontaine-Messing \cite{FM} (see also \cite{KaV}) when $X$ is projective.
+Let $H^\bullet_{\syn}(X,\Q_p(j))$ be the rigid syntomic cohomology groups by Besser \cite{Be1} (see also \cite[1B]{NN}), which agree with the syntomic cohomology groups by Fontaine-Messing \cite{FM} (see also \cite{KaV}) when $X$ is projective.
 Let $K_i(X)$ be Quillen's algebraic $K$-groups.
 Then there is the syntomic regulator map